cacttus/GWindow_Sandbox/Tasks.md

       pass->polygonMode(PolygonMode::Fill)
       pass->setAlpha(BlendState::AlphaBlend)

-TODO: The OutputMRT is a problem because it specifies BOTH the shader's bind point AND a type of texture image.Fix this.
+TODO: The OutputMRT is a problem because it specifies BOTH the shader's bind point AND a type of texture image.
+Fix this.

 TODO: RTT is broken
       Multipass rendering is broken